drbap/magicuser-theme-for-obsidian/README.md

 Text <u class="pink">pink underline</u>.

 ```
+> [!NOTE]

-> **Note**: The color of the text will remain the same, to avoid confusion with links.
+> The color of the text will remain the same, to avoid confusion with links.

 ## Hidden Text Underline